Cluster onboarding

 If you don’t have an organization yet please reach out to the Greenhouse administrators.

-While all members of an organization can see existing clusters, their management requires organization admin privileges.
+While all members of an organization can see existing clusters, their management requires org-admin or cluster-admin privileges.

 NOTE: The UI is currently in development.
 For now this guide describes the onboarding workflow via command line.